-Questions: Questions regarding policies and procedures about meeting room use may be resolved by the Library Director or Circulation Services Coordinator.
+Questions: Questions regarding policies and procedures about meeting room use may be resolved by the Library Director or Public Services Manager.
 The Hershey Public Library Board of Directors shall be the final authority in granting or refusing permission for the use of library facilities.

-Advertisements: Advertisements for meetings or programs must include the following disclaimer: “The Hershey Public Library is not sponsoring or endorsing this program or any goods or services offered.”
+Advertisements for meetings or programs must include the following disclaimer: “The Hershey Public Library is not sponsoring or endorsing this program, or any goods or services offered.”

-Room #1 has direct access to restrooms as well as a counter area with a sink.
+Room #1 has direct access to the parking lot and restrooms as well as a counter area with a sink.